menu

 Overview

 Oaktown is a tiny town located in the state of Indiana.
-With a population of 575 people and just one neighborhood, Oaktown is the 390th largest community in Indiana.
-Much of the housing stock in Oaktown was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 584 people and just one neighborhood, Oaktown is the 390th largest community in Indiana.
+Oaktown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce